Being a student in Oxford is the icing on the cake.

 If you prefer architecture instead definitely visit the Radcliffe Camera and the Bodleian Library as well as the 13th century Carfax Tower, Sir Christopher Wren’s Sheldonian Theatre and if you can find it, the ‘imitation’ of the Venetian Bridge of Sighs.
 You can also take a tour of all the University Colleges and visit the Oxford Castle Unlocked complex.

 When joining OMBS as a new student or ‘fresher’ you are eligible to join one of Oxford’s most interesting and oldest Unions: The Oxford Union.
 Founded in 1823, The Oxford Union has been a central location for students to meet in the city and acts as a social focus within the college system.

-The Oxford Union has over 10,000 resident members and roughly 85% of new students join every year.
-World renowned as the world’s most foremost debating society, it has a deserved reputation for bringing international guests and speakers to Oxford.
-Some of the speakers they have had are O J Simpson, Will Carling, Vinnie Jones, Yasser Arafat, Stephen Fry, Kermit the Frog, Michael Jackson, Sir Steve Redgrave, Sir Roger Moore and Edwina Currie.
+The Oxford Union has over 10,000 members and is world renowned as the world’s most foremost debating society, bringing international guests and speakers to Oxford.
 The Union is also famous for the balls that it holds throughout the year, and best of all, at a much cheaper price than any individual university ball.